KVAcodes/alx-system_engineering-devops/0x00-shell_basics/README.md

 14 - Executable script to copy all the html files in the current working directory to the parent directory without overriding and already existing html files in the parent directory
-15 - Executable script to move all the files starting with an uppercase letter to /tmp/u 16 - Executable script to delete all the files ending with ~
+15 - Executable script to move all the files starting with an uppercase letter to /tmp/u 16 - Executable script to delete all the files ending with ~ 17 - Executable script to create a tree of directories in the current working directory 18 - Executable script to list all the files and directories of the current working directory showing the directories with front slash and each file/directory separated with a comma
+19 - Executable script